 Privatization had already begun in the early 1980s.
-In 'socialist' Hungary, a dual economy emerged, consisting of the first economy, which covered the state sector, and the second economy, covering all private initiatives and contributing close to one quarter of the aggregate household income in 1988.
+In 'socialist' Hungary, a dual economy emerged, consisting of the first economy, which covered the state sector, and the second economy, covering all private initiatives and contributing close to one quarter of the les of a sittliar level.

+aggregate household income in 1988.
 Some of these private initiatives were legalized and even encouraged by the 'socialist' state.